kaleigh-dem/Writing-Style-Analyzer/README.md

 ### 1️⃣ Prepare Dataset

-Modify training/gutenberg_dataset_chunks.csv or use your own dataset with:
+Generate a dataset using training/get_training_data.py or use your own dataset with:

 - Columns: text, author